-Start.
-Please add a new LinkLabel control to your form by double-clicking or dragging from the Toolbox in Visual Studio.
+Getting started.
+Please add a new LinkLabel control to your Windows Form.
 Next, you can right-click on the LinkLabel and adjust some of its properties.

-LinkClicked: We simply store a string in the location and then, in LinkClicked, we access the Link.LinkData from the parameter "e" and cast it.
+Detail We store a string in the location.
+In LinkClicked, we then access the Link.LinkData from the parameter "e" and cast it.

 public partial class Form1 : Form